Lemon Tree (2008 film): Plot

 The Israeli Defense Minister Israel Navon (Doron Tavory) moves to a house on the border between Israel and the West Bank, with the building sitting on the Israeli side just next to the dividing line.
 The Israeli Secret Service views the neighboring lemon grove of Salma Zidane (Hiam Abbass), a Palestinian widow whose family has cared for the area for generations, as a threat to the minister and his wife.
 The security forces soon set up a guard post and a fence around the grove.
 They then obtain an order to uproot the lemon trees.

 Salma feels isolated given that her son has moved to Washington, D.C., and her daughters are now married.
 The local village elder Abu Kamal (Makram Khoury) advises her to give in, but Salma decides to work with the young lawyer Ziad Daud (Ali Suliman) and a tenderness grows between the two lonely people.
 They take their case all the way to the Supreme Court.
 Mira Navon (Rona Lipaz-Michael), the minister's wife, sympathizes with Salma.
 The court case receives notable media attention, and Mira gives a news interview that her husband regrets.
 Mira believes that the Israeli military overreacted, and she also shares Salma's sense of personal loneliness.
-Although they never speak, a complex human bond develops between the two women.
+Although they hardly speak to each other, a complex human bond develops between the two women.

 The Supreme Court rules that the military does not need to uproot Salma's lemon orchard, but they may prune to the stumps up to half of her trees.
 They do this and erect a high concrete wall to protect the minister's house.
 Mira decides to leave her husband, while Salma no longer sees Ziad.